Cloud-Code-Academy/module2-integration-best-practices-mhphilips3/README.md

    - To handle the complexity warnings in the Queueable's execute method:
       - Broke out parts of the queueable to keep the execute method simpler (PMD was complaining it was too complex).
       - Added a ProcessingResult wrapper to keep everything in one place — list of rates, messages, log record, etc.
+   - Added a limit to the SOQL query that fetches metadata records to address PMD's warning about queries without limits.
+This is good here anyway, as there is a limit to number of Queueable Jobs per transaction.
+For the purpose of this developer org (which can be limited in storage), I arbitrarily set that for 5.